-In the event of a school delay or cancellation, OneCall will generate automated messages.
+In the event of a school delay or cancellation, OneCall and NASIS generate automated messages.
+It will also be shared to our school Facebook page and on the KOB television station.

 Bus Rules

 To retain bus riding privileges, students will observe the following rules: